fleetdm/fleet/articles/tales-from-fleet-security-soc2.md

 In terms of controls, Vanta (and similar tools) come with a list of controls that it expects.
 They range from technical controls that can be checked automatically to policy, documentation, and controls for which no automation is available.
 These controls are derived from the SOC 2 criteria and are a good starting set, which we slightly customized to apply to our environment better.

-By integrating GitHub, AWS, our background check provider, and our Google Workspace environment, the system automatically gathered evidence for multiple controls.
+By integrating GitHub, AWS, our background check provider, and our Google Workspace environment, the system automatically collected evidence for multiple controls.
 Here's a list of example controls that can be detected as met automatically, with evidence gathered by the system:

 * Employee background checks performed (where we require it)
 * Unique account authentication enforced